gto76/best-songs/doc/README.md

 3. Copy paste the Infobox element into `data/wiki_data.txt` and separate it from the other elements with `####`.
 If you pasted the album data then update the `Length` field with the length of the song.
+Also check if the album with the song was released before the single.

 4. Add optional `Origin`, `Bpm` and `Key` fields to the entry.